leandrocp/mdex/guides/compilation.md

 config :mdex_native, syntax_highlighter: :syntect
 ```

-Disable with `nil` to download a minimal NIF without any syntax highlighter:
+Disable the compiled Syntect engine with `nil` to download the base NIF:

 ```elixir
 config :mdex_native, syntax_highlighter: nil
 ```

 Syntax highlighting is disabled by default in MDEx.
-Even after compiling `:mdex_native` with Lumis or Syntect, pass `:syntax_highlight` options to enable highlighting for a render.
+Pass `:syntax_highlight` options to enable highlighting for a render.

 With `syntax_highlight: nil`, MDEx still adds the language class for code blocks but does not syntax highlight them.